Beer hall: Germany

-Beer halls are a traditional part of Bavarian culture, rooted in the region's rich brewing history, and they feature prominently in Oktoberfest.
-Originating as large public drinking spaces connected to breweries, they have become iconic symbols of communal festivity and beer culture.
+Beer halls are a traditional part of Bavarian culture and feature prominently in Oktoberfest.
 Bosch notes that the beer halls of Oktoberfest, known in German as Festzelte (festival tents), are more accurately referred to as "beer tents", as they are temporary structures built in the open air.
 Across Munich, the various Festzelte at Oktoberfest can accommodate over 100,000 people collectively.

 Bavaria's capital Munich is the city most associated with beer halls; almost every brewery in Munich operates a beer hall.
 The largest beer hall, the 5,000-seat Mathäser, (Note: "The Mathäser billed itself as "the largest beer hall in the world" with over 7000 seats") near the Munich central station, has been converted into a movie theater.

 The Bürgerbräukeller in Munich lent its name to the 1923 Beer Hall Putsch, an attempted Nazi coup led by Adolf Hitler.